Martinomagnifico/reveal.js-copycode/README.md

 import 'reveal.js-copycode/plugin/copycode/copycode.css';
 ```

-Note that if you use 'import' like this, then in the `csspath` option (in the Reveal copycode options) should be set to false.
-But if you know the actual full path to the CSS file, then you can still use the `csspath` option and keep `cssautoload` set to `true`.
+CopyCode will detect if it runs in a module environment and will then not autoload the CSS.
+You can still set `cssautoload` to `true` if you like, but your bundler (Vite, Webpack) may not like that.
+In any of these cases, `import` the CSS file yourself.

 If you want to change the CopyCode style, you do a lot of that via the Reveal.js options.
 Or you can simply make your own style and use that stylesheet instead.
-Linking to your custom styles can be managed through the `csspath` option of CopyCode.
+Linking to your custom styles can be managed through the `csspath` option of CopyCode or through `import` when using modules.

 ## Now change it